 This is my second portrait of Leeza from an image of two photos collaged together.
 In my last post I shared the first one, drawn with Copic markers and coloured pencils.
 This one was drawn digitally with marker and coloured pencil brushes, using the same technique but working on my iPad Pro.
 I used True Grit Texture Supply’s KolorMarc and Chromographbrushes.

 I bought some fabulous new brushes for Procreate by the TrueGrit Texture Supply – the KolorMarc pack.
 They are marker brushes and I used them for this portrait of Bianca from the Museum by Sktchy app.

 I’ve used a whole of range of different brushes in Procreate to try to create the effect of Copic markers but none have worked like these.
 The richness of colour and texture is just fabulous.
 And they really do go down like Copics.
 I’ve said it before and I’ll say it again, TrueGrit make the best Procreate brushes on the market.

-This was drawn on an iPad Pro with an Apple Pencil using the Procreate app.
+This is Willie from the Museum by Sktchy app drawn on my iPad Pro using the Procreate app.